SoundSkote/skote-portfolio-site/src/posts/Blog07_Sound_Propagation.md

 When I started this project I initially relied on occlusion and reverb as the main sound propagation systems.
 And for the most part, this worked well!
 However, one of the reasons I started this redesign was to also experiment and learn new techniques.

 I decided to dive into diffraction and transmission using Wwise, and on top of that, I created my own stereo slapback delay which significantly improved the game's sound.
 The current version is far more dynamic and realistic, elevating the overall audio experience.
-That said, I kept the occlusion system for certain elements since it requires less computing power and isn’t as critical from a gameplay (ludic) perspective.
+That said, I kept the occlusion system for certain sounds that are not as critical from a gameplay (ludic) perspective, since it requires less computing power.

 &nbsp;&nbsp;&nbsp;